Katzmann835/magenta-js.github.io/README.md

 Dependcies/Environmental Details

-In order for my project to work, the dependencies required include Magenta, and MusicVAE.
-My depends on these in order to provide sound, ensure that the latent spaces is being implemented correctly and is being used within the application.
+In order for my project to work, the dependencies required include Magenta, the Melody class and MusicVAE.
+My code depends on these in order to provide sound, ensure that the latent spaces is being implemented correctly and is being used within the application.
+The environmental details are that the code is being run on a MacOS operating system.
+The hardware that the program is being run from is that it has a memory of 8 GB, and it has a storage space of 494.38 GB.